 Our commitment to responsible sourcing is built upon integrity, opportunity for women and environmental stewardship.
 These are the values that underpin the inscription on every Forevermark diamond.

 Strong And Pure,

 A diamond is precious – a natural miracle over 3 billion years in the making.
 It is slowly forged into character by the shifts deep beneath the Earth, waiting to be discovered and brought to light.

 Diamonds are nearly as old as the earth itself.
 They were formed billions of years ago from carbon, which crystalized under enormous pressure and high temperature below the earth’s surface.

 The largest diamond to meet Forevermark’s exacting standards of beauty, rarity and responsible sourcing took three years to cut and polish.
 The diamond was given a bespoke inscription number, 20090950755, chosen to signify the recovery date (200909) and the carat weight (507.55) of the rough diamond.

-Diamonds are typically discovered in kimberlite, a heavy, dark-coloured, igneous rock.
-Kimberlite is found in vertical structures, termed ‘pipes’.
-It gets its name from the town of Kimberley, South Africa, where diamonds were first discovered and are still mined today.
+A heavy, dark coloured, igneous rock that is known to sometimes contain rough diamonds.
+Kimberlite is found in vertical structures, termed 'pipes'.
+It gets its name from the town of Kimberley, South Africa, where diamonds are still mined today.